pszymczyk/kafka-streams-playground/README.md

 ### What is this repository for? ###

-* This repository is part of https://kafkaworkshop.com training
+* This repository is part of www.kafkaworkshop.com

 ### How do I get set up? ###